 You might’ve seen xylitol listed in the ingredients as a sugar substitute in many popular human foods, but odds are you’ve never seen it in a pet product.
 That’s because pet products don’t need any artificial sweetener!
 Xylitol is a sugar alcohol that occurs naturally in many fruits, vegetables, and plants — noticeably birch trees.
-This is why xylitol sometimes hides under the name “birch sugar.”
+For this reason, xylitol sometimes hides under the name “birch sugar.”

 Because xylitol is a sugar and a carbohydrate, it’s often used to replace sugar or carbs in commercial “diet” foods.
 It’s most commonly found in sugar-free gum, mouthwash, and other oral health products because of its bacteria-killing properties.
 Remember, there’s no reason a dog needs this type of ingredient in their diet!

 Although the U.S. Food and Drug Administration (FDA) has confirmed xylitol’s safety for human consumption, the same cannot be said when it comes to dogs.
 Unfortunately, consuming birch sugar can lead to dangerously low blood sugar levels in canines, which can be fatal, according to the FDA.
 This is where people and dogs differ.
 In humans, xylitol does not stimulate insulin creation, which is responsible for controlling blood sugar levels.
 In canines, however, even a small amount of this sugar can trigger a large insulin release.

 Symptoms of xylitol poisoning include:

 Symptoms can appear anywhere from 10 minutes to 24 hours after consuming xylitol, so veterinary monitoring is necessary if you think your dog has been poisoned.

 Although foods are the most common culprit of xylitol exposure in canines, there are a few mouth-safe products you should keep away from your dog.

 1. Toothpaste and mouthwash